SamuelReeder/data-analyzer/README.md

 # Data Analyzer

 Getting started:
-Ensure Python is installed, this software was built on Python 3.10.
+Ensure Python is installed and added to PATH, this software was built on Python 3.10.

 ##### Compatibility
 Only tested on Windows 10.
-Should hypothetically be compatible with Linux and MacOS.
+May not work on Linux or MacOS (yet).

 ##### Setup
 The software will automaticallly install all required dependencies using the "setup" button in the GUI.